-The termination of the CA is considered to be a situation where all services related to the granting of the certification authority's certificates are permanently terminated.
-The termination of the CA does not refer to a situation where the certification service is transferred from one organization to another.
+The termination of the certification authority is considered to be a situation where all services related to the granting of the certification authority's certificates are permanently terminated.
+The termination of the certification authority does not refer to a situation where the certification service is transferred from one organisation to another.

-The CA communicates the termination of the certificate services to the parties specified in section 4.7.1 a) as soon as possible, however at least one month before the time of termination.
+The certification authority communicates the termination of the certificate services to the parties specified in section 4.7.1 a) as soon as possible, however at least one month before the time of termination.

-Before the termination of the CA, at least the following measures will be taken:
+Before the termination of the certification authority, at least the following measures will be taken:

-- All certificates that are valid and have been granted are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - The CA will revoke all authorizations of its contractual partners to conduct tasks pertaining to the granting process of certificates on behalf of the certification authority.

-- The CA ensures that access to the certification authority's archives as set forth in section 4.6 will be maintained also after the termination of the certification authority. - a) The CA sees to the archiving of data conformant to the Act on Strong Electronic Identification and Trust Services and otherwise adheres to the regulations of the Archive Act with respect to the archiving of data or, in case of a temporary certificate created for non-regulated healthcare workers or non-clinical healthcare sector staff, in addition to the above the regulations set forth in the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and the requirements set on the basis of the above are also adhered to.
+- All certificates that are valid and have been granted are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - b) The certification authority will revoke all authorisations of its contractual partners to carry out tasks pertaining to the granting process of certificates on behalf of the certification authority. - c) The certification authority ensures that access to the certification authority's archives as set forth in section 4.6 will be maintained also after the termination of the certification authority. - d) The certification authority is responsible for the archiving of the required data as per the Act on Strong Electronic Identification and Trust Services and otherwise complies with the Archives Act.
+In addition to the above, the regulations set forth in the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007) and the requirements set on the basis of the above are also adhered to.